 Part 2:Resources for Health Providers: Preventing Respiratory Disease in Patients who are Exposed to Damp Moldy Environments

-Insoo Kim, Ph.D received a BioScience Pipeline award to accelerate the development of more sensitive electronic hearing protection devices.
-(Click on the link below for more info) Eight Connecticut Teams Awarded BioScience Pipeline Grants To Advance Human Health
+Insoo Kim, Ph.D., received a BioScience Pipeline award to accelerate the development of more sensitive electronic hearing protection devices.
+Visit Eight Connecticut Teams Awarded BioScience Pipeline Grants to Advance Human Health for more information.

 Michael Erdil MD, FACOEM, gave the following presentations;

 - UMass Lowell, UConn Health.
 Sturbridge Winter Symposium.
 Arthroscopic Surgery for Patients with Degenerative Meniscal Tears of the Knee: Practice Gaps, Opportunities and Research Considerations.
 Jan 10, 2018.